gerencserjani/metrix-test/README.md

 1. Add unit tests
 2. Add high-level test using sample above
 3. Use lint
-4. Make minimal documentation contains
+4. Make minimal documentation contains:

-1. overview of DI as concept (max 10 lines)
+* overview of DI as concept (max 10 lines)

-2. edge cases if any
+* edge cases if any